Jens Jakob Thomasen: Nîmes

 On 8 July 2022, French Ligue 2 club Nîmes Olympique confirmed that Thomasen had joined the club on a one-year contract with the possibility of a further one-year extension.
 He made his official debut for the club on 30 July 2022 in a 1–0 defeat against Caen in Ligue 2.

+IF Elfsborg

+A year after his transfer to France, it was confirmed, in July 2023, that Thomasen had joined Swedish Allsvenskan club IF Elfsborg on a deal until the end of 2025.